Allan Kerr Taylor: Personal life

-In 1848, he emigrated to New Zealand where his father owned land at west Tamaki, now absorbed into the Auckland suburban area.
+In 1848, he emigrated to New Zealand where his father owned land at West Tamaki.
 At the age of 16, he bought 270 acres of land at Mount Albert, later adding another 352 acres, and calling the property Alberton.

 Allan Kerr Taylor's three eldest brothers lived in Auckland near the Tamaki River: Charles John Taylor at Glen Orchard (now Saint Heliers), William Innes Taylor at Glen Innes, and Richard James Taylor at Glen Dowie.
 The names of the latter two properties became the names of the suburbs Glen Innes and Glendowie respectively.

 The Mount Albert Taylors became known as the Kerr Taylors or Kerr-Taylors – apparently adopting Allan's middle name as part of their surname.

 Kerr Taylor was a member of the Auckland Provincial Council.
 He represented the Northern Division from October 1855 to August 1857, and from December 1869 to October 1873.
 He stood in the 1876 election in the electorate and came second to Joseph Tole.